Get insider access

 • LP = Discontinued.
 Used for wired earbuds (which sit outside the ear canal) and on-ears.

-Some models like the Sony WH-CH700N Wireless also end in 'N', which denotes noise cancelling.
+Some models like the Sony WH-CH700N Wireless also end in 'N,' which denotes noise cancelling.
 However, this is only for headphones outside the WH-1000, WF-1000, and LinkBuds lineup.

 Finally, there are a couple of exceptions to this lineup system.
-The Sony LinkBuds Truly Wireless (also known as the WF-L900) and Sony LinkBuds S Truly Wireless are among the few current offerings that don't follow this naming scheme.
+The Sony LinkBuds Truly Wireless (also known as the WF-L900) and the Sony LinkBuds S Truly Wireless are among the few current offerings that don't follow this naming scheme.
 Although they are opposites from one another when it comes to noise isolation, their lineup is designed with ambient sound in mind.
-There's also the new Sony Float Run Wireless, open-ear sports earbuds.
+There's also the Sony Float Run Wireless, which are open-ear sports earbuds.

 Recent Updates